Welcome to St Giles Church.

 We have strong links with the Primary School.
 One of the clergy leads collective worship there every week and Revd Ben is a foundation governor.
 At least three times a year the whole school comes up to the church for an act of worship.
 We value the close relationship we have with the school’.

 Revd Ben Bentham: has been the vicar for Goodrich with Welsh Bicknor, Llangarron, Llangrove, Marstow, and Welsh Newton with Llanrothal since March 2017.
 Ben comes originally from Lancashire, and has a background in education, missionary work abroad and parish ministry.
 He is married to Lisa, who is a teacher and together they have grown up twin sons, Jonathon and David.
-Our Associate Minister, Richard jones, is currently taking a break from ministry, but we hope to welcome him back to our Benefice churches sometime in the future.
+Our Associate Minister is Simon Tarlton, who lives with his wife, Caroline, in Goodrich.

 The PCC is responsible for the financial affairs of the church and the care and maintenance of the church fabric, its contents and its graveyard.
 The PCC consists of clergy, Church Wardens (of which we have none, at present) and representatives from the congregation, who are elected at the Annual Parochial Church Meeting.